vincentdasari/challenge/README.md

 - The Lottery Machine should always choose a valid winner during drawings.

 ### Simulation Reporting
-You may want to have the simulation report the following:
+Have the simulation report the following:
 - How many customers purchased tickets?
 - What type of tickets did each customer purchase?
 - Did customers attempt to purchase sold out ticket types?